James White (running back): 2018 season

 In 2018, White was named a team captain for the first time in his career.
 In the season opener against the Houston Texans, White rushed five times for 18 yards and caught four passes for 38 yards and a touchdown as the Patriots won by a score of 27–20.
-In Week 4, against the Miami Dolphins, he rushed for 68 yards and a touchdown while also catching eight receptions for 44 yards and a touchdown in the 38–7 victory.
+In Week 4, against the Miami Dolphins, he rushed for 44 yards and a touchdown while also catching eight receptions for 68 yards and a touchdown in the 38–7 victory.
 In Week 5, he tied his career-high with 10 receptions for 77 yards and a touchdown in a 38–24 victory over the Indianapolis Colts.
 Two weeks later in a 38–31 road victory against the Chicago Bears, White rushed for 40 yards and caught eight passes for 57 yards and two touchdowns.
 During Week 9 against the Green Bay Packers, White finished with 31 rushing yards on 12 carries for two touchdowns and caught six passes for 72 yards.
-After a Week 11 bye, White rushed for a career-high 73 yards in a 27–13 road victory against the New York Jets.
+After a Week 11 bye, White rushed for a career-high 73 yards in a 27–13 road victory against the Jets.

 White finished the regular season setting career-highs in rushing yards with 425, rushing touchdowns with five, receptions with 87, receiving yards with 751, and receiving touchdowns with seven.

 In the AFC Divisional Round against the Los Angeles Chargers, White tied the all-time single-game playoff receptions record with 15.
 He finished the game with 97 receiving yards.
-In the AFC Championship Game, the Patriots went on the road to face the Kansas City Chiefs.
+In the AFC Championship Game, the Patriots went on the road to face the Chiefs.
 In that game, White had six carries for 23 yards and four receptions for 49 yards, including a 30-yard reception, his team's longest of the game, as the Patriots defeated the Chiefs 37–31 in overtime to reach Super Bowl LIII.
 During the Super Bowl, which was played on White's 27th birthday, rookie Sony Michel took over most of the rushing duties, leaving White in a limited role as the Patriots defeated the Los Angeles Rams by a score of 13–3.
 He finished the Super Bowl with four rushing yards and five receiving yards.